zukunft/zukunft.com/docs/code_functions_all.md

         \-- db_object_multi_user - @param user $usr the user how has requested to see his view on the object
         \-- db_object_seq_id_user - @param user $usr the user how has requested to see his view on the object
         \-- system_object - always set the user because always someone must have requested to create the list
-        \-- change_log - always set the user because a change log list is always user specific
+        \-- change_log - always set the user because a change log list is always user-specific
         \-- text_log -
         \-- phrase_type -
         \-- phrase_types - @param bool $usr_can_add true by default to allow searching by name for new added phrase types
         \-- ref_list - define the settings for this ref list object
         \-- sandbox_link_list -
-        \-- sandbox_list - always set the user because a link list is always user specific
+        \-- sandbox_list - always set the user because a link list is always user-specific
         \-- sandbox_value_list -
-        \-- job_list - always set the user because a job list either user specific or linked to the system user
+        \-- job_list - always set the user because a job list either user-specific or linked to the system user
         \-- value_geo - set the user, which is needed in all cases and the main vars with the object creation
         \-- value_text - set the user, which is needed in all cases and the main vars with the object creation
         \-- value_time - set the user, which is needed in all cases and the main vars with the object creation